PearCoding/pearsql/README.md

 Very simple sql query builder focusing on sqlite compatibility

-For pretty much complete and rich library see [sqlbuilder](https://pypi.python.org/pypi/sqlbuilder)
+If complex features are needed, I recommend to use the rich library [sqlbuilder](https://pypi.python.org/pypi/sqlbuilder) instead.

 ## Example